alexandrebobkov/ESP32-C3_Breadboard-Adapter/index.md

 ---
 layout: default
-title: "ESP32-C3 Breadboard Adapter"
+title: "ESP32-C3 bitBoard | DevBoard & Breadboard Power Supply Combo"
 ---

 {{ page.title }}
 ================

-<i>Discover new opportunities with the ESP32-C3 UNO Development Board</i>
+<i>Discover new opportunities with the ESP32-C3 bitBoard</i>
-<p>Unlock a world of innovative possibilities with the ESP32-C3 Breadboard Development Board.
+<p>Unlock a world of innovative possibilities with the ESP32-C3 bitBoard.
 This versatile platform empowers developers to create cutting-edge applications, leveraging its advanced features and robust performance.
-Whether you're working on IoT projects, embedded systems, or automation tasks, the ESP32-C3 Development Board offers the flexibility, power and quick implementation needed to bring your ideas to life.</p>
+Whether you're working on IoT projects, embedded systems, or automation tasks, the ESP32-C3 bitBoard offers the flexibility, power and quick implementation needed to bring your ideas to life.</p>
 <p>Explore its capabilities and push the boundaries of your creativity and technical expertise.</p>

 <img src="assets/ESP32-C3-BreadBoardAdapter-001.jpg" width="100%"/>